 You may remember the immense pool at Astoria Park, but don't miss out on walking along the Park's East River pathways.
 Gorgeous views of Manhattan and the overhead Hells Gate and Triborough Bridges will be your reward.
 You'll also find playgrounds, tennis courts, athletic fields -- and delicious Greek dinner at nearby Agnanti.

-The fourth-largest park in Queens, Cunningham stretches itself this way and that up Francis Lewis Boulevard and a bit along Union Turnpike in Fresh Meadows and Hollis Hills.
+One of the largest parks in Queens, Cunningham stretches itself this way and that up Francis Lewis Boulevard and a bit along Union Turnpike in Fresh Meadows and Hollis Hills.
 It's a fine place for a hike or picnic and heavily used for its sporting fields.
 Every summer the Big Apple Circus visits the park, as does the New York Philharmonic.

 Kissena is a gem of a local park in Flushing.
 It's bigger than a neighborhood spot, but nothing too immense.
 The park's lake has been cleaned up and walk around its shores will reward you with a breeze in the summer.
 Plenty of folks comes for tennis, bocce, softball, cricket, and, most exciting, the bike racing at the Kissena Park Velodrome.